Career Planning

 Sophomore Year

-• Join a campus organization related to your major or career interest.
+- Join a campus organization or apply for an on-campus job that relates to your major or career interest(s).

 Junior Year

-• Enhance your job search, business etiquette, resume writing, and interviewing skills by attending workshops, watching webinars, and by using the resources available at the Career Center.
+- Enhance your job search, business etiquette, and interviewing skills by using the resources available through the Career Center.

 Senior Year

-• Attend career fairs dressed professionally with resumes ready to distribute.
+- Attend career fairs dressed professionally, prepared with questions to ask employers, and ready to distribute resumes.

 Academic Planning Calendar